bifalken/bifalken/README.md

 ### Hi, I'm Bibiana Falkenbach 👋

 - I'm a scholarship student at @Rocketseat.
-- I’m currently learning HTML, CSS and Javascript. 🌱
+- I’m currently learning Javascript and ReactJS. 🌱
 - I’m interested in knowing anything that can help to improve my studies. 📚
 - Pronouns: she/her 🌈
 - Curiosity: I'm actually finishing a law degree.
 But what I really want is to work with programming! 😝